cap-js-community/sap-afc-sdk/README.md

 ### Implement Job Processing

-The basic skeleton for implementing the Job processing is already provided by the SDK.
-Focus can be put on the actual processing logic, and the processing status update handling.
+The default implementation of the Job processing is already provided by the SDK.
+Focus can be put on custpm processing logic, and the processing status update handling.

 To implement a custom Job processing extend the Job processing service definition as follows: